Innoble/playground-o6q762m8/statement.md

 If you look closely, you notice the lowest 6 items are all items that may appear in a recipe, making a recipe only need 6 bits.
 This way it is easy to do bit operations to see which items a plate needs to fill a recipe, or if a plate has items that shouldnt be there.

+That's it.
+There's plenty more to tell, but I have to end it somewhere and I am tired.
+You can always ask me stuff in chat.
+See you at the next contest!